Facts about Österlenbyn

 The harbor plan in the village is located Buhres fish which is an audience magnet of great dimensions. musteriet, with the production of a variety of products with fruit as a raw material, many employees employ and spread the name Kivik across the country.
 The range of shops, cafés, bed & breakfast establishments, hotels and restaurants, as well as dentists, hairdressers, bus companies, hauliers, local history museums, petrol stations, cinemas, bakeries, nursing homes and schools is impressive.

 The buildings are of a very mixed nature, from old timber houses down in the older parts of the village along winding narrow streets to the hypermodern villas near Moriabacken.
-Fritiof Nilsson Piraten stands statue down the harbor, his book "Bombi Bitt and I" is classic and many of the Pirate's stories are played in Kivik.
+Fritiof Nilsson The pirate stands statue down the harbor, his book "Bombi Bitt and I" is classic and many of the pirate's skins are played in Kivik.

 The market field is classified as a Natura 2000 area, mainly due to the high natural values of the sandlands.
 Here there is the unusual habitat sandstop and occasionally field pipeline hedges on the sparsely overgrown lands.
 Below the steep shoreline, a road from Kivik leads past the beach to the next small fishing village, Vitemölla.
 Simrishamn lies about 19 kilometers south and Kristianstad 55 kilometers north.

 From Kivik, the bus connections are both north and south.
 The local team at Kivik: info (at) byalagetpakivik.se.
 At Kivik there is Österlen's oldest home town museum, started already in the 1890 century.
 Here is told Kivik's history, from Stone Age to the present.

 Here you get to know more about fishing and shipping from when Kivik was one of Sweden's largest shipping companies, how the poor peasant life could create a breeding ground for entrepreneurship and Sweden's Apple Kingdom and how Scandinavia's largest market has its roots in a trade network from the Bronze Age mysterious Kiviksgrav and the mythical Iron Age Maletofta…